 JOUR 4208C/D Professional Practices: Specialized Media - Strategic Communication

 This course is about the practice and business of strategic communication.
 It is designed for students intending to pursue careers in journalism or communications.
 It is a lab-based course built around a collaborative, group-based exercise aimed at producing a professional-level strategic communications plan for a selected organization.
 The student teams work with, and produce workable strategic solutions, to meet the real communications issues and needs of their client organization.

 JOUR 4208E Professional Practices: Specialized Media - Data Journalism Storytelling

 Don’t let the numbers scare you – this is all about storytelling.
 You’ll learn how to analyze and map data, and turn numbers into powerful and important stories about everything from restaurant inspections to aircraft safety.
 No 21st century storyteller is complete without the skills you’ll learn in this course.

-Because spots are limited, interested students must first register in the workshop of their choice and then apply for an iPolitics spot by August 1, 2016 – click on either Centretown-iPolitics or Capital News-iPolitics for details.
+Spots are limited, so register in the Centretown workshop and then apply for an iPolitics spot by August 1, 2017.
+Click on Centretown-iPolitics for details.